 The County has entered into several five-year capital lease agreements.
-The outstanding balance of these obligations as of June 30, 2017 was \$264,010.
+The outstanding balance of these obligations as of June 30, 2018 was \$904,686.
 The lease agreements are primarily for heavy-duty equipment.
 The leases have been recorded as capital leases in the appropriate County funds in the financial statements.
+GASB Statement No. 87, implementing new lease accounting standards, will be effective on December 15, 2019 with respect to the County.